davetayls/davetayls.github.com/_drafts/fp-ts-02-handling-error-cases.md

 }
 ```

-I'm also very aware that JavaScript can throw pretty much anything as an error.
-So the `err` caught in my function adds unnecessary complexity unless I resolve it to the common error structure previously designed.
-With this in mind I have a `resolveCommonError` function which can be given anything but will always return an `IError` which is my TypeScript interface for common errors.

 The right solution to these problems is to use the `tryCatch` function from `fp-ts`.
 It enables us to run any function within a try / catch and deal with errors.
 Here is how I get the first item from an array.